-As a licensed cannabis business, you’ll be required to tag every plant and packaged product with an RFID tag as well as input all of your inventory data into the state’s METRC system for regulatory oversight and compliance purposes.
-Operators and licensees will be required to report on plant counts, plant waste/byproducts, inventory transfers, product conversions, overall inventory, sales and more.
+As a licensed cannabis business, it is required to tag every plant and packaged product with an RFID tag as well as input all of your inventory data into the state’s Metrc system for regulatory oversight and compliance purposes.
+Operators and licensees are required to report on plant counts, plant waste/byproducts, inventory transfers, product conversions, overall inventory, sales and more.

 Yes.
-Unless you utilize a fully integrated 3rd party software provider like Canix, you’ll be required to manually enter all of your data into the state’s METRC system.
+Unless you utilize a fully integrated third party software provider like Canix, you’ll be required to manually enter all of your data into the state’s Metrc system.

-A lot of companies will claim to be integrated with METRC.
-Very few have successfully launched full integrations and even fewer have done so in the cultivation and processing stages.
-If you’re shopping 3rd party software solutions, it’s suggested that you request a reference in your state.
+A lot of companies claim to be integrated with METRC but very few have successfully launched full integrations and even fewer have done so in the cultivation and processing stages.
+If you’re shopping for third party software solutions, it’s suggested that you request a reference in your state.

-METRC utilizes RFID tags, which allow regulators to scan a particular plant or product and determine its origin.
-Depending on your state, RFID tag requirements may vary.
+Metrc utilizes RFID tags to allow regulators to scan a particular plant or product and determine its origin.
+Depending on your state, RFID tag requirements will vary.
 In most states, you’ll be required to utilize RFID tags on each plant as well as each final, packaged product.
-Tags generally cost between 25 and 45 cents and are required by METRC state’s on a cannabis business’s entire inventory.
+Tags are required by Metrc to be on a cannabis business’s entire inventory.

-In California, you only need to put an individual tag on each plant when it becomes flowering.
-In all other METRC states, you need to put an individual barcode tag on each plant when it transitions to the vegetative stage.
+Each state using Metrc has unique rules about tagging plants.
+For example, California requires an individual tag on each plant when it becomes flowering, but in other states, individual barcode tag is required on each plant when it transitions to the vegetative stage.

 A plant is considered flowering when the light cycle changes to 12 hours on, 12 hours off.
 In California, flowering plants are required to be tagged with individual tags.

 1. Create a “vegetative room” (even if it’s an outdoor hoop house)

 2. Look at the garden, usually plants are in a row / column

 3. Physically label each row 1, 2, 3, etc.